July 2025 - March 2026 (Projected) | Baja SAE

 Since our team doesn’t have the ability to custom-manufacture gears, I chose two commercially-available spiral bevel gears with a calculated factor of safety of 1.20.
 This maintains a good margin of safety while not forcing us to use larger, heavier gears.

-Draft CAD of the input and output shaft assemblies.
+CAD of the input and output shaft assemblies.